Is Your Church Bulletin Cover Turning People Away? How to Fix It Fast

 We’ve all heard it before: “Don’t judge a book by its cover.”
-But when it comes to your parish bulletin, your cover is your first impression — and it absolutely sets the tone for what’s inside.
+While this advice is well and good, it’s also true that people DO judge publications solely on their first glance at the cover.
+When it comes to your Catholic parish’s weekly bulletin, your cover is your first impression — and it absolutely sets the tone for what’s inside.
+It’s very important that it communicates the message you want it to send through both the cover's content and its design.

-If your bulletin cover looks like it hasn’t changed in 20 years, or if it’s overloaded with text and hard-to-read information, it’s certainly time for a change.
+If your bulletin cover looks like it hasn’t changed in 20 years, or if it’s overloaded with text and hard-to-read information, it’s undoubtedly time for an update.
 Don’t stress, though!
-Updating your parish’s bulletin cover doesn’t mean that you must start from scratch.
-What’s most important is that you are intentional with what you feature, what you remove, and how everything gets organized together.
+Updating your church’s weekly bulletin cover doesn’t mean you have to start from scratch.
+What’s most important is that you’re intentional with what you feature, what you remove, and how everything is organized together.

-One common issue our designers see with parish bulletins across the country is too much “stuff” on the cover.
-This mistake can give readers the impression that the parish is disorganized or out of touch with modern communication practices.
+One common issue our designers encounter with parish bulletins across the country is too much “stuff” on the cover.
+Making the mistake of putting way too many elements and information on your cover will give readers the impression that your parish is disorganized or out of touch with modern communication practices.
 While it’s tempting to load up the front page with everything from office hours to your staff contact list, this just makes the cover cluttered and uninviting.

 - Overly detailed content like ministry schedules, office hours, or lengthy welcome messages.